aziz781/camunda-docker/README.md

 14-Jul-2021 12:23:59.714 INFO [main] org.apache.catalina.startup.HostConfig.deployDirectory Deployment of web application directory [/camunda/webapps/ROOT] has finished in [896,744] ms
 14-Jul-2021 12:23:59.936 INFO [main] org.apache.catalina.startup.HostConfig.deployDirectory Deploying web application directory [/camunda/webapps/camunda]
 ```

+# Build and Deploy Docker Container
+We have created a `Dockerfile` and `build.sh` script for building and deploy  camunda as docker containers.
+And for `cleanup.sh` for enviroment cleanup.